nirupa-kumar/currentweather-slackbot/README.md

 ```
 CLIENT_ID=xxx.yyy CLIENT_SECRET=abc PORT=zzzz npm start
 ```
 Now, access  https://botname.localtunnel.me/login and authorize your bot.
-If running locally, this will need to be done every time you restart your app.
+This will need to be done every time you restart your app.

 ## Running the tests